onelson/e2e-rs/README.md

 - `gql:prep-schema`: this one is odd, and someday may not be needed but it makes a copy of the schema in the server dir, stripping out some stuff that isn't legal in the process.
-This **cleaned version of the schema** is what all the frontend stuff will look at.
+This **cleaned version of the schema** is what all the frontend stuff will look at. **Update:** this "prep" step should no longer be needed when a pending PR for `juniper-from-schema` lands.
 - `gql:apollo`: runs the typescript codegen based on the **cleaned schema**.
 - `codegen`: this one runs through all the above tasks in series, and is added as a first step for `build`, `test`, and `run`.